 When Adam impregnated Eve that first time, perhaps he hoped that the baby would not bear the marks of his sin.
-Sadly, though, it surely wasn’t too long into Cain’s life before Adam realized how ruined his race was.
-Cain came complete with the inborn nature of a sinner, and that meant that Cain, like his mother and father, was marked for death.

-The Bible plainly teaches that sin brings death, and so the moment Cain was born the clock began ticking on his mortality.
+Sadly, though, it surely wasn’t too long into Cain’s life before Adam realized that his race was ruined.
+Cain came complete with the inborn nature of a sinner, and that meant that he, like his mother and father, was marked for death.
+As the Bible says, sin brings death, and the moment Cain was conceived, the clock began ticking on his mortality.

-But it wasn’t just Cain who was born as a sinner ultimately headed for a grave.
-All of Adam’s other sons and daughters shared in this same fate because they were all products of their daddy’s sin-tainted seed.
-Then, of course, as Adam’s sons grew up one by one, they themselves took wives and fathered children.
-But all of those children (Adam’s grandchildren) were born sinners as well.
+But it wasn’t just Cain who was born to die.
+All of Adam’s other sons and daughters shared in that same fate, because they were all products of their daddy’s sin-tainted seed.
+Then, of course, as Adam’s sons grew up one by one, they themselves took wives and fathered children, who were in turn born as sinners as well.

-But how could any baby be born into the human race without passing through and coming under the taint of sin?
+Now, it is with this in mind that I want you to put yourself in the place of God.
+You’ve got to get a Savior into this world, a Savior who will die for all the sins of the world.
+Obviously, if that Savior is going to die for those sins, He Himself must be completely without sin.
+But how could any baby be born into the human race without passing through and coming under Adam’s taint of sin?
 How could a sinless child be conceived in a mother’s womb when every potential father on planet Earth was a sinner?
 I’ll tell you how: the virgin birth.
-The man in the male-female, biological relationship would have to bypassed altogether.
+The man in the male-female/biological relationship would have to bypassed altogether.

-And the angel (Gabriel) answered and said to her (Mary), ‘The Holy Spirit will come upon you, and the power of the Highest will overshadow you; therefore, also, that Holy One who is to be born will be called the Son of God.'”
+And the angel (Gabriel) answered and said to her, “The Holy Spirit will come upon you, and the power of the Highest will overshadow you; therefore, also, that Holy One who is to be born will be called the Son of God.”
+(N.K.J.V.)